dojo/docs/dojox/form/manager/_FormMixin.rst

     // some form widget has failed the validation
   }

-*Note: this method doesn't validate form nodes controlled by* `_NodeMixin <dojox/form/manager/_NodeMixin>`_ *or node attributes of the form manager widget.
+*Note: this method doesn't validate form nodes controlled by* :ref:`_NodeMixin <dojox/form/manager/_NodeMixin>` *or node attributes of the form manager widget.
 You should implement your own validation for them.*

 isForm
 ~~~~~~